-Performance

-It was a strong growth year for Jonestown Bank & Trust Co. and another year of record earnings for the Company.
-Assets grew by 4.3% to \$868 million and net loans were up 12.6% to \$777 million.
-Net income finished at \$8 million, up 25.2% from the prior year, and earnings per share were \$3.31.
+Performance portfolio and are areas where we have a strong focus and expertise.
+Although 2022 was the worst year for vehicle It was a strong growth year for Jonestown Bank & Trust sales since 2011, due to both availability and affordability Co. and another year of record earnings for the Company. issues, our strategy and dealer base allowed for a 24% Assets grew by 4.3% to \$868 million and net loans growth in our portfolio. were up 12.6% to \$777 million.
+Net income finished at \$8 million, up 25.2% from the prior year, and earnings

-In an attempt to tame inflation, the Federal Open Market Committee increased the Fed Funds rate seven times in 2022, resulting in a 425 basis point increase over the course of the year.
-This dynamic environment led loan rates to rise faster than deposit rates and the Bank benefited by an increase in margin.
-Although this rising rate environment made borrowing more expensive, after a prolonged low-rate period, depositors finally welcomed better returns on their account balances.
-As industry-wide liquidity waned, there was quite a bit of competition for time deposit funds by the end of the year.
+By mid-year, all of the remaining Paycheck Protection per share were \$3.31.
+Program (PPP) loans that we issued during the pandemic In an attempt to tame inflation, the Federal Open Market were forgiven by the Small Business Administration.
+Committee increased the Fed Funds rate seven times Although the pandemic response and PPP lending seem far in 2022, resulting in a 425 basis point increase over the in the rear-view mirror, I remain extremely proud of our team's course of the year.
+This dynamic environment led loan rates efforts to aid in stabilizing our local communities during to rise faster than deposit rates and the Bank benefited by the pandemic.
+The PPP team helped deliver much needed an increase in margin.
+Although this rising rate environment funds to our clients, and ultimately, to their employees. made borrowing more expensive, after a prolonged low-rate Credit Quality period, depositors finally welcomed better returns on their account balances.
+As industry-wide liquidity waned, there We emerged from the challenging past couple of years was quite a bit of competition for time deposit funds by the with excellent credit quality throughout our portfolio. end of the year.